Leafwing-Studios/fop-rules/docs/character-options/character-creation.md

 Creating new species to match your setting is incredibly easy:

 1. Select two combat features.
 These should be balanced against combat talents or arms or armor affixes.
-1. Select two exploration features.
+1. Select two adventure features.
 These should be balanced against skill talents or trinket affixes.
 1. Optionally, split these features evenly across a base species and subspecies.
 1. Add any power-neutral flavor features, such as changes to the diet, appearance, size or lifespan of your species.